eladiosch/meld-supported-config/README.md

 //This is the MELD internal id for a token.
 It is produced based on this model {network}-{tokenTicker}-{tokenAddress}.
   "mldId": "MELD-JOE-0x777777fdd5026127f247aa92ba6dbd0ec882b095",

-//This is the circular image uploaded to with the PR "tokenIcon": "usdc.svg",
+//This is the icon used for representing the token.
+The icon image needs to be included in the pull request if it hasn't been added previously.
+  "tokenIcon": "/static/tokens/usdc.svg",

 //This is the color used in in the MELDapp We have different colors that can be selected which come close to a brand color.
   "tokenColorTheme": 2,